Jacksonville Water Polo brings the Olympic sport to the First Coast.

 Jacksonville Water Polo players compete against other master’s teams, mostly in Florida, some in Atlanta, and occasionally a team will compete in nationals.

 Torres started playing when he was a swimmer at North Carolina State University and friends encouraged him to join the school’s club team.
-He said, “I was like, this is a lot more fun.
-It's like swimming, but there's a team aspect, a lot more contact.
-I was hooked from that point on, and I've been playing ever since.”
+He was hooked from the first time: “I was like, this is a lot more fun.
+It’s like swimming, but there’s a team aspect, a lot more contact.
+I was hooked from that point on, and I’ve been playing ever since.”